figuerom16/zjax/Readme.md

 ### Specifying the SWAP-Element

 The swap element is specified with CSS selector syntax like `p`, `#cart`, or `nav > a`.
-If only one element is specified, it will be used to identify both the incoming element and the existing element to be replaced.
-Specifying multiple elements to swap at once as well as specifying separate incoming and existing element selectors are also supported.
-The default Swap-Type used to replace the entire element can also be changed.
+If only one element is specified, it will be used to identify both the response element and the target element to be replaced.
+Specifying multiple elements to swap at once as well as specifying separate response and target element selectors are also supported.
+The default swap-type used to replace the entire element can also be changed.

-### Swapping multiple elements
+### Swapping Multiple Elements

 We aren't limited to swapping just one element.
 Multiple elements can be swapped at the same time separated by commas.